pmiddlet72/RBO_EMR_Project/README.md

-KAOS_sandbox
+The RBO_EMR PRoject
 ============

-This repository is for developing code at first with more lax rules on file naming conventions, code structure, comments for commits, etc.

-This should be an area for all data code under development.
-Once rules are establish for review, enhancements/changes/issues, everything will be ported to the KAOS production repository.
+This repository is for the designation of an EMR/EHR suite of tools that uses available metadata and patient medical information to inform the caregiver the trajectory of a patients global and local medical condition and QoL.